cndreisbach/development-practices/pair-programming.md

 ## Who to pair with

-It is tempting to pair senior and junior developers together so that the senior developer can teach while coding, but in practice, this doesn't result in writing much code.
+It is tempting to pair mentors and learners together so that the mentor can teach while coding, but in practice, this doesn't result in writing much code.
 This can be a good technique if the primary goal is knowledge sharing and both developers are open to learning from one another, but it's not a good technique if the goal is to write code.
 Pairing with a developer around your own skill level, even if you have different areas of expertise, is much more effective.

 It is also tempting to have the same pair for long periods of time so they can bond.
 In my experience, pairing together for up to a week or two can be great.
 You can dig deep into a problem that way.
 It is a good idea to switch up pairs at least that often to get new perspectives and prevent knowledge from getting siloed.
 In addition, people don't always get along, but if you know you only have to pair with a person for a week, it's easier to deal with the friction.